 Mr. Abila has also served in Bogotá, Colombia as an Instructor for the US Department of States Presidential Security Program.
 He served as a training officer tasked with formal training in Protective Services for the Colombian Minister of Defenses Team.
 Subjects were; Principles of Protection, Explosive sweeps, Advances, Defensive Tactics, Terrorist Operations, Walking Formations, Motorcade Operations, Counter-Terrorist Driving, Surveillance Detection, and was the range master of the firearms course.

-Mr. Abila has been awarded Diplomate status with The American Board for Certification in Homeland Security (ABCHS) and is certified in Homeland Security at Level III, from the organization.
-Mr. Abila currently sits on the ABCHS Board for Certification in Executive and Dignitary Protection, a newly formed national organization established to create professional certification within the profession.
+Mr. Abila has been awarded Diplomate status with The American Board for Certification in Homeland Security (ABCHS) and is certified in Homeland Security Protection Associate (CHPA) at Level III, from the Global Society of Homeland & National Security Professionals organization.
+Mr. Abila currently sits on the Board for the Colorado Chapter of the Association of Threat Assessment Professionals (ATAP).